INRIA/scikit-learn-mooc/slides/linear_model.md

 The `Ridge` estimator does this in scikit-learn.

 This model comes with a complexity parameter that controls the amount of regularization.
-This parameter is named \alpha.
-The larger the value of
-\alpha, the greater the bias, and thus the smaller the coefficients.
+This parameter is named *alpha*.
+The larger the value of *alpha*, the greater the bias, and thus the smaller the coefficients.

 ---
 # Bias-variance tradeoff in Ridge